translate/amagama/docs/settings.rst

 Levenshtein settings
 ====================

-Settings for Levenshtein algoritm.
+Settings for Levenshtein algorithm.
 See :ref:`Levenshtein distance
 <toolkit:levenshtein_distance>` for more information.